 How to read the Catholic Bible from its correct chronological order is to treat it as though it were a legitimate book, written by a single pontificate, rather than a collection of documents arranged by the Popes.

 This means that you will have to take every papal pronouncement on its face at face value, treating each papal act as though it happened yesterday.
 It is this that will allow you to read the Catholic Church in its true light.
-After all, the Bible was written by one man, and each man writes with a particular slant in his mind.

 - Some people want to read the whole Bible from beginning to end (from the Book of Genesis to the Book of Revelation).